larsiusprime/divingbell/README.md

 In this document the term "Diving Bell" refers exclusively to this prototype and the term "Deep Dive" refers exclusively to the official Steam Labs project.

-## License

-This is released under the MIT license.
-See license.md for details.

 ## Build Instructions